 We also present less frequently performed works that allow audiences to discover wonderful works that are new to them, to explore the breadth of the repertoire and to expand their ideas of the art form.

-Our commitment to diverse repertoire has resulted in several important premières, most recently the 2011 world première of Mary's Wedding, a new opera commissioned by POV, with music by Andrew Paul MacDonald and libretto by Stephen Massicotte, from his award-winning play Mary's Wedding.
+Our commitment to diverse repertoire has resulted in several important premières.
+These include the 2011 world première of Mary's Wedding, a new opera commissioned by POV, with music by Andrew Paul MacDonald and libretto by Stephen Massicotte, from his award-winning play Mary's Wedding.
 We also presented the Canadian stage premières of Richard Strauss' Capriccio (2010) and Daphne (2007); Marc Blitzstein's Regina (2008); Lee Hoiby's The Tempest (2004); Giannini's The Taming of the Shrew (2001); Applebaum and Moore's Erewhon (2000, a POV world première); Montemezzi's L'Amore dei Tre Re (1996); and Carl Maria von Weber's Der Freischütz (1994).
 In 2014 we presented the first standalone Canadian production of Wagner's Das Rheingold outside the Ring Cycle – it was only the second production of Das Rheingold by a Canadian company.

 POV is the only major opera company in Canada to build its own sets exclusively, a fact that allows us greater programming creativity than companies that rent existing productions.
 POV maintains its own scene and costume shop in a newly renovated 10,000 square foot production facility.
 This production facility is the largest of its kind on Vancouver Island, offering employment to over 50 regional theatre professionals.